ROCm/rocJPEG/docs/install/rocjpeg-prerequisites.rst

 rocJPEG can be installed on the following Linux environments:

-* Ubuntu 20.04 or 22.04
+* Ubuntu 20.04, 22.04, 24.04
 * RHEL 8 or 9
 * SLES: 15-SP5

 The following prerequisites are installed by the package installer.
 If you are building and installing using the source code, use the `rocJPEG-setup.py <https://github.com/ROCm/rocJPEG/blob/develop/rocJPEG-setup.py>`_ setup script available in the rocJPEG GitHub repository to install these prerequisites.

-* Libva, an implementation for Video Acceleration API (VA-API), version 1.5.0 or later
+* Libva, an implementation for Video Acceleration API (VA-API), version 2.16 or later
 * AMD VA Drivers
 * CMake version 3.5 or later
 * pkg-config